kanupriya-ishu/restaurant_app_using_angular/README.md

 # Restaurant App using Angular
 This is a website made for a restaurant.
+It contains the menu of the restaurant, information about people associated with the restaurant and form to login, give feedback etc.